-One of the early symptoms of the disease, which significantly aggravates the clinical picture of the patients, is weakness of the respiratory muscles.
-Exercise has the ability to strengthen those specific muscle groups, improving the patients' respiratory function while at the same time promoting neuroplastic changes [48].
-Huang et al, (2020) [49], showed that a 10 week's respiratory training using the Threshold Inspiratory Muscle Trainer method (IMT), produces statistical significant improvements in the inspiratory muscle strength in 36 non - ambulatory patients, being in advanced stages of MS; according to the authors, the specific overload principles of the method induce the neuroplasticity which in turn produces the favourable clinical outcomes.
+One of the early symptoms of the disease, which acteristic elements indicating plastic changes of the significantly aggravates the clinical picture of the papatients' central nervous system; furthermore, it was tients, is weakness of the respiratory muscles.
+Exerfound that the effectiveness of the method depended cise has the ability to strengthen those specific musmainly on the frequency of the Exergames exercise sescle groups, improving the patients' respiratory funcsions and not so much on their duration or intensity. tion while at the same time promoting neuroplastic changes [48].
+Huang et al, (2020) [49], showed that a Conclusion 10 week's respiratory training using the Threshold Over the last two decades, the scientific community's Inspiratory Muscle Trainer method (IMT), produces knowledge on the plasticity of the central nervous sysstatistical significant improvements in the inspiratory tem has increased significantly and continues to evolve muscle strength in 36 non - ambulatory patients, being to this day.
+It has become apparent that the long-held in advanced stages of MS; according to the authors, the notion that the human brain is an organ which, after specific overload principles of the method induce the its initial rapid development, then gradually degenerneuroplasticity which in turn produces the favourable ates is not correct.
+On the contrary, in the healthy brain clinical outcomes. there are a number of complex mechanisms, collective-The Assistive Device Selection, Training and Edly known as neuroplasticity, which attempt to resist the specific process of degeneration while at the same time adapting to the constantly changing conditions of the internal and external environment.
+Of course, this process is significantly altered, for the worse, in cases of severe acute and chronic diseases of the central nervous system, which significantly disturb all its physiological functions.
+Nevertheless, it seems that the function of neuroplasticity is maintained, in various degrees each time, trying to improve as much as possible the function of the brain.

-The Assistive Device Selection, Training and Education Program (ADSTEP) is a multicomponent, progressive program of task - oriented walking aid selection [50]; Fling et al., (2019) [51], in a pilot study in 14 patients with MS who have already been using walking aids, showed, with the aid of functional MRI, that after just six weeks of ADSTEP, there was an increased functional connectivity between supplementary motor areas and both the putamen and the primary somatosensory cortices.
+ucation Program (ADSTEP) is a multicomponent, progressive program of task - oriented walking aid selection [50]; Fling et al., (2019) [51], in a pilot study in 14 patients with MS who have already been using walking aids, showed, with the aid of functional MRI, that after just six weeks of ADSTEP, there was an increased functional connectivity between supplementary motor areas and both the putamen and the primary somatosensory cortices.
 These are, according to the authors, findings that clearly demonstrate that this specific way of rehabilitation and gait training of MS patients leads to specific modifications of central nervous system plasticity, with positive effects on the clinical progression of patients.